 Running a small business in California?
-Then you’ll probably need a California business license.
+Then you’ll probably need a state business license.

 But here’s the thing: Getting a business license can be complicated because the process varies depending on the city (or county) where you live.
 And these differences can make it difficult to understand exactly what you need to do to get your business license.

 That’s why we did the hard work for you!